rotationalio/ensign/docs/content/examples/data_engineers.md

 	return db
 }
 ```
+Note that above, the host is defined as `weather_db` and will match the name of the container.
+More on that later in the tutorial!

 We will also define a `WeatherInfo` struct that will contain the fields of the `weather_info` table.
 It is similar to the `ApiWeatherInfo` struct with the exception of the `CreatedAt`, which is an additional field in the table.

 ```golang